“Integrity: The state of being whole and undivided; the condition of being unified, unimpaired or sound”

 In his career as a lawyer he appeared before the Supreme Court and has written numerous articles on labor relations, dispute settlement and mediation.

-He has held numerous public offices including ethics officer for the State of New York.
-He has taught ethics in the Business School of The State University of New York (SUNY) at New Paltz and lectures at the University of Arizona.
+He has held numerous public offices including Ethics Officer for New York State's Department of Environmental Conservation.
+He has taught ethics at The State University of New York (SUNY) and the University of Arizona and is a Senior Scholar at SUNY's Institute for Ethics in Public Life.